Statement

 Based in San Luis Obispo, CA

-In representational work, he constructs images that surface as evidence of forces that ordinarily go unseen.
-In abstract work, he treats those forces as organisms, painting their comportment, their implied interiority, the way they move and hold themselves.
-In sculpture, he sometimes assembles symbols to expose what they quietly uphold, and sometimes morphs a familiar object until it reveals its own nature.
+In the representational work, he constructs images that look familiar and then come loose, often by letting the thing that would make a scene function go quietly missing while the scene keeps its full form.
+In the abstract work, he treats the underlying forces as organisms, forms that are alive and arranged without resolving into objects, painting the way they move, hold themselves, and seem to look back.
+In sculpture, he assembles symbols to expose what they quietly uphold, or morphs a familiar object until it gives up its own nature.

-The underlying method is archaeological.
+Across all of it, opposed registers are held at once and left unresolved, peaceful and uncanny, loving and faintly strange.
+The work is built so that what a person already assumes completes it.
 Rugg is less interested in what we produce than in what makes that production possible.